Changissnz/nu_merchant_principal/README.md

 of pride, by the first definition, or is the survival of any group (pride) under an identity all there is to pride as proof in practice?

+Is pride something like a business that can grow larger than its respective source?
+Businesses that were able to grow also tend to preserve their brand, their "image" and "values" as makings out of predominantly their independently adopted practices, per se.
+A category of alliance, on the spectrum of absolute adversary to absolute ally, is the <ins>gray-zone agent</ins>.
+This naming is only natural, in line with the classic black-white dichotomy that so much intellect has been dedicated to in the fields of ethics, cultural studies, reason, and religion.